RoySenpai/opsys_hw3/README.md

 In this assignment we implemented a tool called STNC (Stands for Student Network Communication) tool, that has two main functions:

 * **Chat** – A chat cmd tool that can send messages over the network, to the same tool, listening on the other side, and get the response, so there will be 2 sides communication.
 The communication is based of IPv4 TCP protocol.
 * **Network Performance Tool** – A network performance tool that checks the internal and external network between two processes (that can be in two different machines).
-The tool generates a 100MB of random, data, saves it to a file and sends it to the other side via one of the 8 different protocols:
+The tool generates a 100MB of random data and sends it to the other side via one of the 8 different protocols:
   * **IPv4** – TCP or UDP (local or remote machine).
   * **IPv6** – TCP or UDP (local or remote machine).
   * **Unix Domain Socket (UDS)** – Stream (equivalent to TCP) or Datagram (equivalent to UDP), local machine only.
-  * **Memory Mapped File** – Copy the generated file to the memory and share it (local machine only).
+  * **Memory Mapped File** – Share the generated data via memory mapping (local machine only).
-  * **Piping** – Transfer the generated file via piping (local machine only).
+  * **Piping** – Transfer the generated data via piping (local machine only).

 ## Requirements